-The scope of art 2.1 is very wide, embracing all forms of financial property disputes arising from relationship breakdown in a family context.
-The essential question here is: is this a financial or property dispute which could be heard in the Family Division?
-It is possible that other related issues such as a partnership issue could also be brought within the ambit of the arbitration.
-Whether a dispute is suitable for arbitration will be decided by the arbitrator or IFLA, after considering the ARB1 and any representations from the parties: see arts 4.4.
+The scope of art 2.1 is very wide, embracing all forms of financial and property disputes arising from relationship breakdown in a family context.
+The essential question here is: is this a financial or property dispute which could be heard in the Family Court?
+If so, it will fall within the scope of the Scheme.
+It is possible that other related issues such as a partnership issue may also be brought within the ambit of the arbitration.
+Whether a dispute is suitable for arbitration will be decided by the arbitrator or IFLA, after considering the Form ARB1 and any representations from the parties: see art 4.4.
 See also art 7.2 below for the arbitrator’s power to terminate an arbitration once commenced.

 Article 3 – Applicable law

 This is the only provision of the Rules that the parties may not exclude, replace or modify.
 An arbitration which applies the law of any country other than England and Wales will not be an arbitration under the scheme.
-This fundamental rule also sets IFLA arbitrations apart from arbitrations carried out by religious bodies (such as Sharia councils), which apply their own law. which apply their own law.
-See the discussion (in relation to a ‘non-binding’ arbitration by the New York Beth Din) in AI v MT EWHC 100 (Fam), Baker J, 30 January 2013.
+This fundamental rule also sets IFLA arbitrations apart from arbitrations carried out by religious bodies (such as Sharia councils), which apply their own law.
+See S v S (financial remedies: arbitral award) EWHC 7 (Fam), 1 FLR 1257 at and the discussion (in relation to a ‘non-binding’ arbitration by the New York Beth Din) in AI v MT EWHC 100 (Fam), 2 FLR 371.

 Article 4 – Starting the arbitration

 4.1 The parties may refer a dispute to arbitration under the Scheme by making an agreement to arbitrate in Form ARB1, signed by both parties or their legal representatives, and submitting it to IFLA.